Terms & Conditions.

 Article 1.
 Definitions

-- Account: the personal account which the Client can create via the Platform, for the purpose of enabling use of the purchased Services.
+- Account: the personal account that the Client can create via the Platform, for the purpose of enabling the use of the purchased Services.

 - Agreement: any Agreement between Equalture and the Client under which Equalture delivers Services to the Client, and of which these Terms and Conditions form an integral part.

-- Applicants: potential employees who create an account via the platform as a job applicant in order to apply for a vacancy of the Client.
+- Applicants: potential employees who leverage the platform as a job applicant in order to apply for a vacancy of the Client.

 - Client: the natural person or legal entity, acting in a professional capacity, with whom Equalture has concluded an Agreement.

-- Equalture: Equalture B.V with its registered office at Hofplein 20, Rotterdam (the Netherlands) and registered with the Chamber of Commerce under number 69620172.
+- Equalture: Equalture B.V with its registered office at Mauritsweg 35, Rotterdam (NL) and registered with the Chamber of Commerce under number 69620172.

 - Terms and Conditions: these terms and conditions.